MicrosoftDocs/Contribute/README.md

+# Microsoft Docs contributor guide

-This is the source for https://docs.microsoft.com/en-us/contribute/
+This GitHub repository is the source for the pages at [https://docs.microsoft.com/contribute](https://docs.microsoft.com/contribute).

 ## Microsoft Open Source Code of Conduct